nolcut/rv32-processor-single-cycle/README.md

 ```
 In order to run local programs, you need to mount your filesystem to the /sim/programs folder inside of the container using the -v flag

-For example, to make your current working directory accesible (using a Posix shell), run:
+For example, to make your current working directory accesible (using a POSIX shell), run:
 ```
 >> docker run -it -v $(pwd):/sim/programs nolcut/castor32
 ```